I stumbled across your site about 6 weeks ago and read

 There is a very fine line between eating enough calories and

 eating too many.
-Also, make sure you are consuming the ideal
+Make sure you are consuming the ideal amount

-amount of quality protein and unrefined carbohydrates throughout
+of quality protein, healthy fats, and unrefined carbohydrates

 Regular changes to your weight training program will be vital

-Continue to change your exercises every month or two but favor
+Continue to change your exercises every month or two, but

 exercises.
 Choose auxiliary